Frequently Asked

 Find the answers to the most asked questions.

-Appointments are not needed for X-rays.
-Ultrasound exams need appointments.
 Please call us at (403) 744-4133 or (639) 477-0167 to book your appointment.

 Yes, medical imaging exams must be prescribed by a health professional to be conducted.
 Kindly bring the requisition form with you during the appointment.